gridlang/grid/docs/src/functions.md

 # Functions

 Functions are a way to define a named unit of code which can be called later, optionally passing data into it, and optionally receiving data back out.

-They are defined as follows:
+### Syntax:

 ```go
 funcname = (name:type) -> type {